JuergenFleiss/aTrain/README.md

 aTrain start
 ```

+## Roadmap and Upcoming Features

+- Batch Processing, allowing to have files queued for transcription

 ## How to build a standalone executable 📦
 We use pyinstaller to freeze the code of aTrain and create a standalone executable.
 **If you want to create your own code package follow these steps:**